Why has my sharing activity been interrupted?

 How do I resolve this issue?

-If you believe that the DMCA complaint was issued in error or you have resolved the issue with the complainant and would like to restore sharing, please follow the instructions provided in the email you received.
+If you believe that the DMCA complaint was issued in error or you’ve resolved the issue with the complainant and want to restore sharing, follow the instructions in the email you received.
 Our team will review your appeal and take appropriate action as quickly as possible.

 Why am I seeing the message “We’ve interrupted your sharing activity because your files might contain phishing/spam content”?